SAP-samples/teched2025-DT261/exercises/ex01/README.md

     <img src="images//image03.png" width="70%">
     <img src="images//image04.png" width="70%">

 6. This will open the editor for your behavior implementation class.
-Here you have to have to navigate to the **Local Types** tab since the implementation of behaviors takes place in local classes.
+Here you have to navigate to the **Local Types** tab since the implementation of behaviors takes place in local classes.

     <img src="images//image05.png" width="70%">